McNichols Sports Arena: Notable events

-McNichols hosted the NCAA Final Four in 1990, won by UNLV over Duke University and the West Regional semifinal in 1996.
+McNichols hosted the NCAA Final Four in 1990, won by UNLV over Duke University, the West Regional semifinals and final in 1996, and first and second round NCAA tournament games in 1999.
 It was also host to the 1976 ABA All-Star Game, in which the host Nuggets defeated the ABA All-Stars, games 1, 2, and 5 of the 1976 ABA finals, and the 1984 NBA All-Star Game.
-It also hosted games one and two of the Stanley Cup Finals in 1996, where the Colorado Avalanche defeated the Florida Panthers in four games to bring Denver its first major sports championship.
+It also hosted games 1 and 2 of the Stanley Cup Finals in 1996, where the Colorado Avalanche defeated the Florida Panthers in a four-game sweep to bring Denver its first major sports championship.

 UFC 1, the first event of the Ultimate Fighting Championship, was held there in 1993.

 Another notable event at McNichols took place on December 13, 1983, when the Nuggets hosted the Detroit Pistons in a regular season contest.
-Nugget players Kiki Vandeweghe and Alex English scored 51 and 47 points respectively, while Piston Isiah Thomas also scored 47 points, with teammate John Long scoring 41 in a 186-184 triple-overtime Detroit win over the Nuggets.
+Nuggets players Kiki Vandeweghe and Alex English scored 51 and 47 points, respectively, while Piston Isiah Thomas also scored 47 points, with teammate John Long scoring 41 in a 186–184 triple-overtime Detroit win over the Nuggets.
 The game, still to date, is the highest-scoring game in NBA history, and also holds the record for the most players to score 40 or more points in a single game.
 However, the game was not televised in the Denver area (instead being shown back to the Detroit market, via WKBD-TV) and was attended by just over 9,300 people.
 This game has since been broadcast on NBA TV and ESPN Classic.

 Concerts

 The opening event at McNichols Sports Arena was a concert by Lawrence Welk on August 22, 1975.

 The group Heart performed their rendition of "Unchained Melody" at the arena in 1980.
 "Unchained Melody" was included on their highly successful double LP Greatest Hits/Live released November 1980.

-The Grateful Dead made a stop here on their Fall Southwest Tour on October 9, 1977.
+The Grateful Dead played McNichols 13 times between 1977 and 1994.
+The Grateful Dead here for the first time on their Fall Southwest Tour on October 9, 1977.
+In 1979, the band was scheduled for three nights at Red Rocks, but performances on August 13 and August 14, 1979, were moved to McNichols because of rain.
+The Grateful Dead would return to play the arena on July 13 and July 14, 1981, December 12–14, 1990.
+Performances on December 2 and December 3, 1992, would be the first shows of 1992 following the band's break in 1992.
+The band played its final three Colorado shows on November 29, November 30 and December 1, 1994.

 Elvis Presley performed a sold-out concert here on April 23, 1976.

-Elton John performed here for two consecutive nights, October 5 and October 6, 1975 as part of the "West of the Rockies" tour.
+Elton John performed here for two consecutive nights, October 5–6, 1975 as part of the "West of the Rockies" tour.